shaloofsaleem/Django-REST-Framework/README.md

 Partner
 Public
 #### Prvate API
-With in Organization
+-With in Organization
-Django Rest Framework is Our Backend and sql we Can connect to  the difrent frontend application Here Backend is Same but Frontend is different (Deckstop,IOS,Android,...)
+* Django Rest Framework is Our Backend and sql we Can connect to  the difrent frontend application Here Backend is Same but Frontend is different (Deckstop,IOS,Android,...)
-API Connection of backend to different frontend application with the help of JSON and XML Cuntly We using JSON
+-API Connection of backend to different frontend application with the help of JSON and XML
+* Cuntly We using JSON
 #### Partner API
-Business
+-Business
 eg: Prime video  <> MVD only for business uber <> GoogleMap

 #### Public API
- parts Developer
+- 3rd-parts Developer
-Open Whether we can use
+* Open Whether we can use

 ### JSON